andrew henderson menu

 • Digital marketing

-Not all online businesses are similar, one can have a growing market with a high demand while others don’t.
-Hence they can’t be judged similarly, but overall owning a mobile business makes perfect sense in an increasingly mobile world.
+Not all online businesses are equal.
+Some can have a growing market with a high demand, while others don’t.
+Hence, they can’t be judged the same.

 Moreover, if you don’t plan to live or hire in the US at all, you can structure your US business to be tax-free in the United States with an LLC structure.